Sections of Newry under water as flooding hits Northern Ireland

 Across the UK the Environment Agency has issued more than 25 flood warnings ahead of the arrival of Storm Ciaran on Wednesday, while the Met Office has issued yellow weather warnings for rain from Monday until Thursday.

-Gusts of 80mph are possible along the south coast of England, with 20 to 25mm of rain expected across southern and western areas, but potentially up to 40 to 60mm over higher ground, the Met Office said.
+Gusts of 80mph are possible along the south coast of England, with 20mm to 25mm of rain expected across southern and western areas, but potentially up to 40mm to 60mm over higher ground, the Met Office said.

-The forecaster advises the latest rain could lead to disruption on roads and to public transport while already flood-affected areas after Storm Babet could get worse.
+The forecaster advises the latest rain could lead to disruption on roads and to public transport while areas already affected by flooding after Storm Babet could get worse.

-Marco Petagna, a Met Office meteorologist, said: “We’ve had various warnings in force across the UK over the last few days, and there are plenty more being issued for the next couple of days.
+Met Office meteorologist Marco Petagna said: “We’ve had various warnings in force across the UK over the last few days, and there are plenty more being issued for the next couple of days.

 “The main focus in the next day or two is towards the east of Scotland and north-east England, where there is a yellow rain warning until 3am.